Starting the Award

 You should describe what you did and make sure that it aligns with the goal you are working towards.
 If you are logging your hours on a regular basis then it should be very manageable (especially by using the ORB App).
 Not only does is it help your Assessor complete their final Assessor Report of your activity but also your Award Leader and NSW Duke of Ed require this information to assess your Award.

-43. How can I ensure I’m correctly completing my Award?
+39. How can I make sure I am correctly completing my Award?

 We highly recommend using the appropriate Award Checklist as a guide to keep you on track as you progress through your Award.
 There are also Award Guides available for every Level through dukeofed.com.au

-44. How long does it take to get an Award signed off?
+40. How long does it take to get an Award signed-off?

-Bronze and Silver are typically assessed within 5 business days.
-Gold are assessed within 6-8 weeks.
+Bronze and Silver are typically assessed within 5-10 business days.
+Gold are assessed within 20 business days.
 However, these times can push out by 1-2 weeks during Terms 3 and 4 when many Awards are submitted.

 Gold Awards must be submitted for sign-off approval before 30 September each year and will be reviewed within 6-8 weeks.
 Participants are strongly encouraged to use the Award Checklist and making any necessary adjustments before submitting.

-46. How can I use my Duke of Ed to get extra bonus ATAR points for my University application?
+44. How can I use my Duke of Ed to get extra bonus ATAR points (Adjustment Points) for my University application?

 Firstly, check whether universities you are applying for offer bonus points (sometimes referred to as Adjustment Factors).